Rethinking contributors on TechCrunch

 Independent writers and respected industry investors and entrepreneurs have given us great (and insanely popular from a traffic standpoint) bits of wisdom.
 Whether it’s Roger Lee on how to communicate with your board, Elizabeth Clarkson on VC returns in 2017, James Altucher on the opportunities for entrepreneurship, Tom Goodwin’s examination of the battle over the interface, General Catalyst’s Hemant Taneja on the need to examine the gray box algorithms that you may be using in your own company, or A16z co-founder Ben Horowitz on the stabilizing advantages of pressure, there’s a lot of really great stuff in the archives; you should take a look.

-However, over time, we noticed that the pipeline for the network had gotten a bit overrun with pieces that we strongly suspected were ghost-written by PR or really had no business being given the amplification that.
+However, over time, we noticed that the pipeline for the network had gotten a bit overrun with pieces that we strongly suspected were ghost-written by PR or really had no business being given the platform.
 For every gem, there were increasingly a lot of rocks.

 Rather than sifting through an inbox of thousands of pitches looking for the diamond in the rough, our contributor network is going to go invite-only.
 There are more platforms than ever for people to get personal viewpoints out there and to practice their writing skills.